Madcat-76310/homebridge-domoticz-selector-switch/README.md

 # !!!
 Made correction to be avoid "deprecated error" with Domoticz !!!
-Problem with nex node versions.
+Problem with old node versions.

 # homebridge-domoticz-selector-switch